Posted on December 15, 2021 by Dina Miller

 At Valparaiso’s open-air William E. Urschel Pavilion, you’ll hardly notice you’re outdoors.
 A roof protects you from any wintry elements, and lights, music, and a well-maintained rink make ice skating a dream.
 Part of downtown’s Central Park Plaza development, the pavilion includes an indoor area for skate rentals and hot drinks during the winter months.

 Here’s an ultimate winter escape for a few hours or a few days!
 At the Blue Chip Casino, Hotel & Spa in Michigan City, the beat goes on 24/7 year-round with 65,000 square feet of gaming space, including 1,700 slot machines and 40 table games.
 Add in musical entertainment, fabulous food, luxurious lodgings and a pampering spa to complete the fun.

-The historic Morris Performing Arts Center provides an outstanding venue for Broadway shows such as the upcoming Evita, the South Bend Symphony Orchestra, plus other entertainment.
+The historic Morris Performing Arts Center provides an outstanding venue for Broadway shows, the South Bend Symphony Orchestra, plus other entertainment.
 Also in town, Notre Dame’s DeBartolo Performing Arts Center features concerts, theater performances and film.

 Built in 1923 as a movie house, this historic theater has been completely renovated.
-It features concerts, theater and films.
-During the holiday season, the Beach Boys are scheduled, as well as a lavish theatrical production of White Christmas.
+The Lerner features concerts, theater and films.
+During the holiday season, various holiday productions are scheduled.

 For gift shopping or post-holiday bargains, here are some ideas: